DeadNumbers/photobygeo.py/README.md

 INSTAGRAM_ACCESS_TOKEN = 'YOUR_INSTAGRAM_TOKEN'
 ```

-If you want to parse instagram, you should set **instagram_access_token**.
+If you want to parse instagram, you should set **INSTAGRAM_ACCESS_TOKE**.
 Without access_token program parses VK only.

 All results saves to HTML file.